bagrinsergiu/BitBlox-KB/publishing/third-party-domains/1and12/index.rst

-If you purchased a domain from 1and1.com, you can use it for your BitBlox Landing Page by following a process called domain/subdomain mapping.
-In this process, you'll change a few settings in your 1and1.com account to tell the domain/subdomain where to point.
+If you purchased a domain from DreamHost, then you will have to configure your DNS Settings so that your domain points to your landing page.

 .. contents::